agoutsmedt/ejhet_quanti_method/paper/gdoc.md

 becomes dominant in our panorama of rationality.
 This shift is closely linked to the emergence of the concept of "rational expectations," which profoundly transformed the way rationality was discussed in economics.

-The concept has an early history: it was developed by @muthRational1961 in the context of price movements in agriculture and later popularized when Carnegie colleagues---Robert E. Lucas, Edward C. Prescott, and Thomas J. Sargent---applied it to macroeconomics [@lucasExpectations1972; @sargentRational1973].
-Rational expectations became central in the early 1970s and quickly controversial in debates over monetary and fiscal policy [see, e.g., @sargentwallace1975].
+The concept was developed by @muthRational1961 but only later popularized when Carnegie colleagues---Robert E. Lucas, Edward C.
+Prescott, and Thomas J. Sargent---applied it to macroeconomics [@lucasExpectations1972; @sargentRational1973].
 By the late 1970s, it had circulated beyond academia into policy circles and the press and was often described as a "rational expectations revolution" [@duarteRise2025].
 Our methods help account for this rapid diffusion beyond controversial policy debates during the stagflation era.
-First, the results show no significant trace of rational expectations in the 1960s in either the bibliometric or textual outputs.[^25] But from the 1970s onward, it occupies a central place in the literature on rationality, reaching its apogee in the 1980s, when it accounted for nearly 30% of all sentences in the textual analysis, as well as a comparable share of articles in the bibliometric analysis, spread across several bibliometric communities ("Rational Expectations and Business Cycles," "Exchange Rate Economics," and "Inflation, Expectations, and Interest Rates").
+First, the results show no significant trace of rational expectations in the 1960s in either the bibliometric or textual outputs.[^22] But from the 1970s onward, it occupies a central place in the literature on rationality, reaching its apogee in the 1980s, when it accounted for nearly 30% of all sentences in the textual analysis, as well as a comparable share of articles in the bibliometric analysis, spread across several bibliometric communities ("Rational Expectations and Business Cycles," "Exchange Rate Economics," and "Inflation, Expectations, and Interest Rates").

 A similar trajectory to macroeconomics can also be observed in finance.
-The origins of financial issues can be traced to semantic cluster 3, which appears from the outset and is initially centered on returns on capital.
-After the 1940s, this cluster still represents a relatively small share of sentences (around 4%) but now focuses on investment decisions; during this period, @shackleTheory1942 on investment under uncertainty is among the most representative articles.
-After the 1960s, cluster 3 becomes much more prominent, consistently accounting for more than 10% of all sentences, with "portfolio," "risk," "arbitrage," and "capital asset pricing" becoming standard vocabulary.
+The origins of financial issues can be traced to semantic cluster 3 which focused initially on the theory of investment.
+Until the 1930s, the issue was framed around the returns of capital.
+For instance, the cluster includes the so-called Hayek-Knight controversy on the conception of capital [@CohenHayek2003].
+After the 1940s, decision-making under uncertainty becomes a central theme, crystallized by works such as @shackleTheory1942 on investment under radical uncertainty, which figures among the most representative articles.
+One decade later, Jack @hirshleiferInvestment1958 inscribed investment theory within the rising neoclassical conception of rationality, by formalizing investment decisions as a problem of intertemporal maximization of consumption*.* In the same vein, the Modigliani--Miller theorem [@ModiglianiCost1958] further consolidated this shift by grounding firm financial decisions as an arbitrage problem, opening the path to modern financial economics.
+Their theorem, they argued, can be used "as a basis for rational investment decision-making within the firm" [@ModiglianiCost1958: 296].
+After the 1960s, cluster 3 became much more prominent, consistently accounting for more than 10% of all sentences.
+In this period, rationality is increasingly framed in formal decision-theoretic terms and focused on appropriate investment choices under uncertainty.
+Hence, our analysis shows that rationality in finance enters primarily through corporate finance, rather than through asset-pricing issues such as market efficiency, where rationality long remains an implicit assumption and rarely discussed explicitly prior to the emergence of behavioral finance.

-Interestingly, we also observe increasing proximities between the finance literature and the rational-expectations framework from the mid-1970s onward.
-This is particularly visible in the bibliometric community labeled "Rational Expectations and Market Information," which emerges in the 1976--1983 window.
-At its core lies the problem of imperfect information, with @rothschildEquilibrium1976 as a key reference.
-Another central contribution is @grossmanImpossibility1980, which draws on Lucas's imperfect-information framework [@lucasExpectations1972] and combines rational expectations with noisy signals to question market efficiency [see @delceyEfficient2023].
+From the 1980s onward, modern asset pricing becomes dominant within cluster 3 as indicated by the growing prominence of terms such as "assets," "arbitrage," and "capital asset pricing".
+We also observe increasing proximities between the finance literature and the rational-expectations framework from the mid-1970s onward.
+This is both visible in the semantic clusters and in the bibliometric communities, in particular, the "Rational Expectations and Market Information," which emerges in the 1976--1983 window.
+A central contribution found in both semantic and bibliometric clusters is @grossmanImpossibility1980, which draws on Lucas's imperfect-information framework [@lucasExpectations1972] and combines rational expectations with noisy signals to question market efficiency.
+More generally, rational expectations models---initially developed in a macroeconomic context---became a central framework for analyzing the (ir)rational use of information in finance [see @delceyEfficient2023].

 The 1970s and 1980s thus marked a relative dominance of macroeconomics and finance, with comparatively less weight given to debates on